HariSekhon/DevOps-Python-tools/README.md

 ### Hadoop, Spark / PySpark, HBase, Pig, Ambari, IPython and Linux Tools ###

-A few of the Hadoop, Spark & Linux tools.
+A few of the Hadoop, Spark & Linux tools I've written over the years.
 All programs have --help to list the available options.

 For many more tools see [Tools](//github.com/harisekhon/tools) and the [Advanced Nagios Plugins Collection](//github.com/harisekhon/nagios-plugins) which contains many Hadoop, NoSQL, Web and infrastructure tools and Nagios plugins.